No major impacts on Lake Superior found from Line 3 pipeline

 The update issued by the state Department of Commerce modeled the potential impacts of a spill where the replacement pipeline would cross Little Otter Creek.
 The department said a spill there would be more likely to enter the St. Louis River, with the potential for flowing downstream into Lake Superior, than other sites it could have modeled.

 Officials with Enbridge, based in Calgary, Alberta, welcomed the report.
 They told reporters that if the Public Utilities Commission deems the update adequate, they hope to start construction of the Minnesota and North Dakota segments of the replacement pipeline in mid-2020.
-Construction would then take nine to 11 months.
-The Canadian and Wisconsin segments are already in service.
+Construction would then take seven to nine months.
+The upgraded Canadian and Wisconsin segments are already in service.
+Enbridge estimates that the 350-mile (560-kilometre) Minnesota segment will cost $2.6 billion, with the entire U.S. segment costing $2.9 billion.

+The hypothetical modeling considered what would happen in the event of a ruptured pipeline at full flow near the creek if Enbridge failed to fight the spill within 24 hours — essentially a worst-case scenario.
+Enbridge officials said their actual response would include immediate and aggressive moves to address the spill and begin the cleanup.

+The report said some oil might float down the St. Louis River to a dam where it would mix with the turbulent water.
+It said the most significant environmental impact would be potential short-term effects on fish right below the dam due to toxic components in the oil.
+But past the dam, it said, any oil remaining on the surface after 24 hours would likely wash up on shore without reaching Lake Superior.

 Steve Karnowski, The Associated Press